hitz-zentroa/latxa/README.md

 ## Install Evaluation Harness

-You will need to install our fork of [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation in the `evaluation` folder.
+You will need to install our fork of [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
+Clone the repository and checkout the `eustrivia` branch:

 ```bash
 git clone https://github.com/juletx/lm-evaluation-harness